Louisiana Homeschool Requirements Explained (2025 Guide)

 Financial Resources

 Home study students in 11th and 12th grade may be eligible for the Taylor Opportunity Program for Students (TOPS).
 TOPS is a program that awards scholarships to students who attend Louisiana public colleges with a certain minimum ACT score.
-For more information and to see if you qualify, check out the TOPS informational packet and FAQ.
+For more information and to see if you qualify, check out the TOPS informational packet and Home Study FAQ.

 All homeschool families can take advantage of the School Expense Deduction, however.
 This is a tax deduction for qualifying educational expenses, up to $5,000 per dependent.
 You must keep all records and receipts of expenses and be a full-time resident of Louisiana to participate.
-For more information, visit the Louisiana Department of Revenue website
+For more information, visit the Louisiana Department of Revenue website.
+You may also be able to take advantage of the Louisiana Tuition Donation Tax Credit or the Elementary and Secondary School Tuition Deduction.

 Other Tips & Resources